MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/connect-microsoft-social-engagement.md

 <a name="BKMK_Add"></a>

-## Add the Social Insights control to a Dynamics 365 entity form
+## Add the Social Insights control to a Dynamics 365 for Customer Engagement entity form
  To add [!INCLUDE[pn_social_insights](../includes/pn-social-insights.md)] controls to an entity (record type) form, you have to use the form editor provided in the [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] **Customization** area.
 You can position the [!INCLUDE[pn_social_insights](../includes/pn-social-insights.md)] control anywhere on the form and resize it, just like you would do with the **iFrame** controls.
 You can make the control bigger by increasing the number of rows and spanning the control over several columns.
 This is important if you want to make a graph or a chart in the control appear larger and be more readable. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Use the Form Editor](../customize/use-the-form-editor-legacy.md).

 1. Click **Settings** > **Customizations** > **Customize the System**.